Kadgi nonche - raw jackfruit pickle. Spicy, tangy and 😋💥💖💕❤️🔥🤩😘😍😋 delicious... 😊

 A must make during summers in Konkani households 🏠.
 Devoured with curd rice, dalithoy and rice, steaming hot congee, dosas, idlis and with pretty much anything.

 Konkani households have a legacy of making pickles.
-Raw mango pickle, raw jackfrut pickle, bamboo shoot pickle, hog plum pickle, bilimbi pickle and many many more.
-These spicy pickles are then enjoyed with idlis, dosas, steaming hot congee, curd rice, dalithoy-rice and with pretty much anything.
+We make raw mango pickle, raw jackfrut pickle, bamboo shoot pickle, hog plum pickle, bilimbi pickle and many many more all around the year.
+These spicy pickles are enjoyed with idlis, dosas, steaming hot congee, curd rice, dalithoy-rice and with pretty much anything.

-In Konkani households tender raw jackfruits are used to make delicious pickles.
+In Konkani households tender raw jackfruits are used to make delicious pickles called kadgi nonche in Konkani.
 Pickles are made using only raw jackfruits or are made in combination with raw mangoes, bilimbi, hog plums for tanginess.

-Raw jackfruit pickle when is made with care can be stored for a 5-7 days at room temperature and can be stored for 2-3 months under refrigerated conditions.
+Raw jackfruit pickle when is made with care can be stored for 5-7 days at room temperature and can be stored for 2-3 months, sometimes upto a year under refrigerated conditions.
 Raw jackfruit pickle can be had as soon as they are prepared.
-That's when raw jackfruit present in the pickle has a bite to it.
-As days pass by, raw jackfruit loses it's firmness and gets soft with time.
-But raw jackfruit pickle takes best after a week or two of preparation, that's when spiciness, saltiness and tanginess present in the pickle would have combined well with each other.
+That's when raw jackfruits in the pickle have a nice crunchy bite to it.
+As days pass by raw jackfruit pieces in the pickle lose its firmness and gets soft.
+Raw jackfruit pickle takes best after a week or two of preparation, that's when spiciness, saltiness and tanginess present in the pickle would have combined well with each other.